openhab/openhab-docs/ui/index.md

 - an overview which you can customize entirely from scratch;
 - 3 tabs representing a generated view of your model oriented by **Location**, **Equipment** and **Properties**.

-In the 3 semantic tabs, expandable cards will appear **automatically** as you build your model, allowing you to get different perspectives on your home; for instance, you may want to see everything in a particular location, or everything pertaining to a certain class of equipment, like heating, or see a consolidated view of all items related to a certain property like temperature or humidity.
+In these 3 model-oriented tabs, expandable cards will appear **automatically** as you build your model, allowing you to get different perspectives on your home.
+For instance, you may want to see everything in a particular location, or everything pertaining to a certain class of equipment, like heating, or see a consolidated view of all items related to a certain property like temperature or humidity.
 Clicking on the card will make it expand and reveal its contents.
 Some of these cards will also feature glance badges that will extract some predefined information from your model and display it without you having to open the card.